An electrical engineering perspective on naturality in computational physics

 As formalized by Arnold in \citep{Arnold}, this discretization can be seen as, not only as finding a subspace of a Hilbert space, but finding a Hilbert subcomplex of the {\bf $L^2$ de Rham complex}

 However, on a compact $\Omega$, this is indeed an elliptic complex, and the higher abstraction level of Hilbert complexes offers us no tangible benefits.
 Moreover, with Shapiro-Lopatinskii boundary conditions, we indeed have a Fredholm complex: a prototypical Hilbert complex with separable Hilbert spaces.
-Given a simplicial cellular mesh complex $M$ on $\Omega$, a viable and widely utilized option for the subcomplex is the {\bf Whitney complex}
+Given a simplicial cellular mesh complex $K$ on $\Omega$, a viable and widely utilized option for the subcomplex is the {\bf Whitney complex}

-consisting of Hilbert spaces of Whitney forms \citep{Bossavit}.
-The Whitney complex is the restriction of $L^2F^x(\tilde{\rmd}, \Omega)$ to Whitney forms, obtained via the Whitney map.
-At the continuum limit, as $M$ is refined, Whitney complex approaches the de Rham complex.
+consisting of Hilbert spaces of Whitney forms, $\rmd$ here denoting the transpose of the boundary operator \citep{Bossavit}.
+The Whitney complex is the restriction of $L^2F^*(\tilde{\rmd}, \Omega)$ to Whitney forms, obtained via the Whitney map.
+At the continuum limit, as $K$ is refined, Whitney complex approaches the de Rham complex.
 The coboundary mappings commute with the inclusions and there is a bounded cochain mapping projecting the de Rham complex to the Whitney complex, ensuring stability.
 The exterior differentiation is inherited by the Whitney complex from the de Rham complex.
 Moreover, the naturality of the exterior derivative is preserved in this discretization: The commutative property under pullbacks still holds.